SEMICeu/SDG-sandbox/process_and_method/methodology/phase5.md

 <details>
   <summary><b>Description</b></summary>

-As the Working Group members have given feedback in the previous step, the Editors process these comments and make changes to the data modelas agreed with the Working Group members.
+As the Working Group members have given feedback in the previous two steps, the Editors process these comments and make changes to the data modelas agreed with the Working Group members.
 From this point, the Editors can only make changes for which the Working Group members have reached a consensus.
 Since there is no review period anymore, all changes that are carried out during this step should have been discussed with the Working Group members.
 </details>

 <details>
   <summary><b>Rules and Guidelines</b></summary>
  * No changes are made during this step that were not agreed upon by the Working Group.
- - The change log is updated to reflect the final changes in order to achieve full transparency towards the Working Group.
+ * The change log is updated to reflect the final changes in order to achieve full transparency towards the Working Group.
+ * Every element, e.g. attributes, needs to have a persistent identifier alongside labels that could be in different languages.
 </details>